-It is also necessary for the CNPA to undertake a Habitats Regulation

-Assessment (HRA) in accordance with the

-Conservation (Natural Habitats &c)

-Regulations 1994 (as amended).
-The HRA will be reported separately during the LDP process.
+It is also necessary for CNPA to undertake a Habitats Regulation Assessment (HRA) in accordance with the The Conservation (Natural Habitats &c) Regulations 1994 (as amended).
+The HRA is reported separately but has been used to inform the preparation of both the LDP and the SEA.

-Figure 1 Stages of the SEA of the Cairngorms National Park LDP and its indicative timetable; current stage is outlined in bold.
+Figure 1 Stages of the SEA of the Cairngorms National Park LDP and its indicative timetable.